LizzyonGit/rates_r_us/README.md

 Minor issue, after sending first rating which is approved right away, the total at the top is 0 althought the average is updated.
 After updating page it is fixed.

+Editing reviews
+I found that crispy gives the same id to all 3 of my form fields, and this hinders the edit button to work.
+Also, it is not good html.
+So I needed to fix this.